 A real estate appraiser is someone who estimates the value of land and the buildings on that land, before it is sold, mortgaged, taxed, insured or developed.

-Appraisers work in localities that they are familiar with so that they know any environmental or other concerns that may affect the property's value.
-They typically value one property at a time, and they often specialize in a certain type of real estate like commercial or residential.
+Real estate appraisers work in localities that they are familiar with, and are usually aware of any environmental issues or other concerns that may affect the property's value.
+They typically value one property at a time, and they often specialize in a certain type of real estate, like commercial or residential.

 Real estate appraisers typically do the following:

 Verify legal descriptions of real estate properties in public records

 Inspect new and existing properties, noting unique characteristics